 Listing 1 shows IDL for an example extended port.
 In this example, we create a service whereby one component may notify another of data that is ready to be sent, and the destination component may optionally choose to pull that data from the source component.
-Since each of the interfaces Data\Source and Notifier are semantically linked, i.e., operation of the component application would be fundamentally broken if these ports are not pairwise connected, they are grouped into a single porttype.
-This is an indication to both high level modeling tools and the component run-time that these ports must be connected as a pair.
+Since each of the interfaces Data_Source and Notifier are semantically linked, i.e., operation of the component application would be fundamentally broken if these ports are not pairwise connected, they are grouped into a single porttype.
+This is an indication to both high level modeling tools and the component run-time that these ports must be connected as a pair, and can generate appropriate deployment plan meta-data to connect them at run-time.
 Extended ports are assigned to components using two new IDL3+ keywords.
 The port keyword indicates that the component supports the extended port as described.
 The mirrorport keyword indicates that the component inverts the direction of the extended port, i.e., facets become receptacles.

-Listing 1: Extended Port IDL
+Listing 1.
+Extended Port IDL

 '''

 interface Data_Source {

 Data pull (in long uuid);

 };

+'''

+'''

 interface Notifier {

 void data_ready (in long uuid);

 };

 porttype NotifiedData {

 provides Data_Source data_source;

 uses Notifier data_ready;

 };

 component Sender {

 port NotifiedData data_out;

 };

 component Receiver {

 mirrorport NotifiedData data_in;

 };

 '''